William Beecher

 15. Residence: 4929 Reber Place, St. Louis, MO on 12 May 1932 in Saint Louis, St. Louis, MO.
 7

-16. Court: Case involving John L. Beecher (deceased), his wife Mary, and sons Samuel Lyman and Daniel Adrian Beecher. in 1969 in Saint Louis, St. Louis, MO.
+16. Court: Case involving John L. Beecher (deceased), his wife Mary, and sons Samuel Lyman and Daniel Adrian Beecher.
+In 1969 in Saint Louis, St. Louis, MO.
 11 St. Louis Court of Appeals, Missouri.·448 S.W.2d 916 (Mo.
 Ct.
 App.
 1969)

 BIEDENSTEIN V. ST. LOUIS JANITOR